 When this blog started it was very much a weight loss commentary.
-That was six years ago.
+That was several years ago.
 I hope by now the concept has expanded to the point where – healthy eating is healthy aging.
 In other words we are able to maintain our weight be eating intelligently and working out regularly.
 There are no fad diets here.
 No low carb, high carb, low protein, no fat, etc. Eat balanced meals and exercise and you will be fine.

-For those reasons, I was struck by a piece inthe Wall Street Journal in the Personal Journal section entitled The Risk of High-Protein Diets.
+For those reasons, I was struck by a piece in the Wall Street Journal in the Personal Journal section entitled The Risk of High-Protein Diets.